Are you amoung five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?

 - Sleeplessness.
-Women with PCOS are more likely to have night sweats, insomnia, and sleep apnea, which is a condition where the person stops breathing for short periods of time while sleeping.
+Women with PCOS are more likely to have sleep apnea, which is a condition where the person stops breathing for short periods while sleeping.

 - Fatigue.
-Low energy is a common symptom and is often related to poor sleep quality from PCOS.
+Low energy is a common symptom often related to poor sleep quality from PCOS.

 - Hirsutism.
-This is the medical term for excess hair growth.
+Hirsutism is the medical term for excess hair growth.
 Women with PCOS often develop hairy areas on the abdomen, feet, chest, back, arms, upper lip, chin, and cheeks.

 - Acne.
 Skin problems are common in women with PCOS.
-This includes acne, darkened skin, and skin tags.
+Problems can include acne, darkened skin, and skin tags.

 - Weight gain.
 About 50-percent of women with PCOS have weight gain that is difficult to combat, even with a traditional exercise and diet regimen.

 - Fertility issues.
-PCOS is one of the top causes of female infertility but not all women with PCOS are infertile and some conceive naturally with no assistance.
+PCOS is one of the top causes of female infertility but not all women with PCOS are infertile, and some conceive naturally without assistance.

 - Mood instability.
-When you have PCOS, you are more likely to experience fluctuation in moods, depression, and anxiety.
+When you have PCOS, you are more likely to experience mood fluctuation , depression, and anxiety.
 For some women, this worsens around the time of their period.

 - Period irregularity.
-Periods may arrive irregularly or alternate between a very heavy flow and a lighter flow, or spotting.
+Periods may arrive irregularly or alternate between a very heavy and lighter flow or spotting.
 Bleeding could also be heavy month after month.

-- Cysts.
+- Ovarian Cysts.
 Some women, but not all, develop cysts on their ovaries with PCOS.
-These cysts are an accumulation of immature follicles; and the number of cysts tends to decrease with age.
+These cysts are an accumulation of immature follicles, and the number of cysts tends to decrease with age.

 PCOS and Infertility

 Women who experience fertility problems due to PCOS shouldn’t give up hope.
 By managing PCOS symptoms, women can often improve their fertility.
-This may involve a health plan that includes weight loss, medication, and/or medical procedures.
+Managing PCOS Symptom may involve a health plan that includes weight loss, medication, and other medical procedures.

 Your gynecologist or obstetrician can also support you with additional information about natural fertility options that can help you boost your fertility and increase the odds of becoming pregnant.